jan-vandenberg/gid/README.md

-# gid - Get It Done!
+# Gid - Get It Done!

 ### Simple self-contained and selfhosted todo or task manager.
-This is a really simple ToDo (or task) manager built with PHP, jQuery and Bootstrap.
+This is a *really* simple ToDo (or task) manager built with PHP, jQuery and Bootstrap.

 This is what it looks like.